Tianjiao2000/IDB-RA/README.md

 # IDB-cw1
-This is the coursework 1 for year 3 course Introduction of Database.
+This is the RA assignment for year 3 course Introduction of Database.

+Result: 96.00/100